 - The cakes look homemade (big plus point)

 - Home to those from literature and the arts

-- Nice to relax in, but not for those looking for a pristine time capsule
+- Lovely to relax in, but not for those looking for a pristine time capsule

 - See also: Vienna cafés

 A local review

 The front entrance to Café Jelinek feels like you’re about to walk into a rundown jazz club.
 But the first thing to greet you inside is a warm, free-standing wood-fuelled stove that sets the tone for the whole Jelinek experience.

 Whereby I doubt anybody there has ever considered the idea of offering an “experience”.
 Café Jelinek is what it is – a coffee house that screams (or whispers) authenticity at you.